Timolol

 Are there any risks of using timolol during pregnancy?

 Timolol in eyedrop form enters the woman’s bloodstream in small amounts.
-Only a handful of pregnant women specifically using timolol have been studied, but overall there is no concern that its use causes problems.
+Only a handful of pregnant women using timolol have been studied, but overall there is no concern that its use causes problems.

 Alternatives

-Are there any alternatives to using timolol?
+Are there any alternatives to taking timolol?

 No treatment

-What if I prefer not to take medicines during pregnancy?
+What if I prefer not to take medicines to treat glaucoma?

 It very important that glaucoma continues to be appropriately treated during pregnancy as stopping treatment can cause irreversible sight damage.
 Your doctor will only prescribe medicines when absolutely necessary and will be happy to talk to you about any concerns that you might have.